-- Sharing TBON functionality between DDT and MUST - Allowing the specification of user driven runtime checks within DDT, MUST could be used to implement these checks - Allowing user to select certain correctness checks for MUST, i.e., advanced and tool specific options that can be selected during the DDT run configuration - MUST can provide DDT with information about MPI state, e.g., for MPI handles (See Section 0) - Sharing static/debugger knowledge, e.g., DDT might tell MUST the type of a variable; This can enhance the precision of some MUST checks
+- Allowing user to select certain correctness checks for MUST, i.e. advanced and tool specific options that can be selected during the DDT run configuration, implemented by passing arguments to the mustrun command. - MUST can provide DDT with information about MPI state, e.g. for MPI handles (See Section 0)

-6.2 Enabling Tool Integration
+5.2 Enabling Tool Integration

 Allinea DDT has a basic capability for integrating simple components that operate purely via shared library preloading.
-This has been used previously in the ITEA PARMA project for integration of Allinea DDT and the forerunner of MUST, MARMOT - but also supports the Intel Message Checker which targets a similar objective of MPI usage verification.
+This has been used previously in the ITEA PARMA project for integration of Allinea DDT and the forerunner of MUST, Marmot - but also supports the Intel Message Checker, which targets a similar objective of MPI usage verification.

-The plugin model as it currently stands is able to-via an XML configuration file specify libraries to preload and default breakpoints and tracepoints.
-At a default breakpoint, a message - consisting of a string and severity level can be shown to the user.
-Error checkers will call this function in their ordinary course of execution - but when running in the debugger the default breakpoint action will then cause a message dialog to be shown to the user.
+The plugin model as it currently stands is able to-via an XML configuration file specify libraries to preload and set default breakpoints and tracepoints.
+At a default breakpoint, a message, consisting of a string and severity level, can be shown to the user.
+Error checkers will call this function in their ordinary course of execution - but when running in the debugger the default breakpoint action will cause a message dialog to be shown to the user.